Eric Pollard produced

 -How has the Season project changed your life, Eric?

-Eric: Season...hmm, that's a really interesting question.
-Because Season changed my life so much, too much.
+Eric: Season… Hmm, that's a really interesting question.
+Because Season changed my life so much, so much.
 I wanted to change my life.
-One of the reasons I started Season was because I wanted to live a different life, to live a different lifestyle.
+One of the reasons I started Season was because I wanted to live, to live my life in a different way than before.

-I also had a family and couldn't travel as much as I used to.
-I traveled a lot less for filming and things like that.
-When I traveled, I tried to be with my family as much as possible, but I wanted to make it a priority to spend more time with my family.
-I started thinking about how to make that happen, and I decided that I would focus more on filming than riding, editing rather than filming, and spending less time in the mountains to do art and design instead.
-I gradually made that shift.
+I have a family now, so I can't travel like I used to.
+I travel much less for filming.
+When I travel, I try to be with my family as much as possible, but I wanted to cherish having more time with my family.
+I started thinking about how I could make that happen, and I gradually shifted my focus: I'll do more filming than riding as a rider, I'll do more editing than filming, I'll spend less time in the mountains and do more art and design.

 Yes, my life has really changed.
 I went from running around with a suitcase and ski bag most of the time to sitting in my office and doing creative work.
 I'm spending more time relaxing at home with my family, going to the mountains with my kids, skiing with my dad and friends, and snowboarding with my local friends like I used to.
 It's really nice.
 I'm very happy

-but the time came when I had to step away from a career as a professional athlete.
+But the time had come for me to step away from my career as a professional athlete.

 I've had great teamwork with LINE for a really long time, and we've done a great job, so I hoped it would continue like this.
 LINE has been so kind to me, and I've always wanted to do my best.
 I really love LINE.
 But remaining a frontline athlete for LINE wasn't my only wish.
 I've always wanted to support the scene behind the scenes with great passion